In This Section

-The University has been working closely with nationally recognized partners from Philadelphia-based Campus Apartments as well as Design Collective to oversee the details for each phase of planning and development, while campus master plan specialists Sasaki Associates played a large role in helping to conceptualize the Activate Woodland strategy.
+The University has been working closely with nationally recognized partners from Philadelphia-based Campus Apartments as well as Design Collective to oversee the details for each phase of planning and development, while campus master-plan specialists Sasaki Associates played a large role in helping to conceptualize the activate Woodland Avenue strategy.

 “The new first-year residence hall is the first of a multiphase effort to improve the quality of our housing and learning facilities to enhance interaction and collaboration at the University and to attract more students to our institution,” said Dan Severino, director of facilities at University of the Sciences.
 “Through this project, we also strive to energize this corridor of Woodland Avenue and further integrate our campus and University with our neighboring community.
 The retail and public space will create a new hub within the community, which will benefit the neighborhood for years to come.”

-The University is actively engaging with its surrounding community to ensure opportunities for feedback of this project.
+The University is actively engaging with its surrounding West Philadelphia community to ensure opportunities for feedback on this project.
 For example, community feedback showed a desire to retain the large mural created by the Mural Arts Program on the existing Alexander Wilson Elementary School; therefore current designs look to incorporate the mural on the new building.
-The University's goal is to use this project as an opening to spearhead even greater collaboration between the campus and its neighboring communities.
+The University’s goal is to use this project as an opening to spearhead even greater collaboration between the campus and its neighboring communities.